yottapanda/website/content/posts/oauth.md

 2. The next step is to hash the password, an (ideally) one way transformation to a standard length output.
 One of the earlier widely used hashing algorithms was MD5, unfortunately it was and is quite easy to break; The likes of SHA-256 have now superseded it.
 Hashing our salted password with SHA-256 gives us `03e38186e2037be20bffb263869d6332b3aa42b2349d09aff1a5c7ad5af7a3da`.

 Now even if an attacker gets the database, they could likely never figure out what your original password was.

+While I've just explained how this works in principle, the method above still isn't secure.
+Don't roll this stuff yourself; just use something like bcrypt or argon2id.

 ### Brute Force